Seaside Park (Ventura): Fairgrounds

 The 31st District Agricultural Association is a state special-purpose district in the Division of Fairs and Expositions of the California Department of Food and Agriculture.
 The Fair Board's role is to set and approve policies for the organization.
 Members of the Board of Directors are appointed by the governor of California.
 They organize the annual Ventura County Fair and run the Derby Club, a live via satellite horse racing off-track wagering facility.

 Events are held throughout the year, including trade shows, conventions, concerts, and festivals.
 The year-round facility has convention facilities, demonstration halls, equestrian facilities which include an 110,000 sqft arena, and administrative offices.
+The California Strawberry Festival is an annual 2-day event held on the third weekend in May.
 Although the original race track and grandstand are long gone, the Ventura Raceway is hosted at the fairgrounds when the fair is not in season.

 The Thousand Oaks shooting at the Borderline dance bar in November 2018 was a month before the last gun show of the year at the fairgrounds.
-While considering the 2019 season, the board fair only approved the first two guns shows of the new year with the desire to prepare a policy before approving the three additional gun shows requested by the company that puts on them on.
-A state law prohibited the sale of firearms and ammunition after January 1, 2023.
+While considering the 2019 season, the fair board only approved the first two gun shows of the new year with the desire to prepare a policy before approving the three additional gun shows requested by the company that produces them.
+A state law was passed prohibiting the sale of firearms and ammunition on state property such as Seaside Park effective January 1, 2023.